The Strategic Perceptron: Known Costs

 \begin{definition}[$\vec{\tilde{x}}_t$, surrogate data point in $\ell_2$ setting] We define surrogate data point, $\vec{\tilde{x}}_t$, as follows.

 \end{definition}

-\begin{observation}[manipulation hyperplane] In Algorithm \ref{alg:strategic-Perceptron}, $\vec{x}_t$ is a manipulated example only if ${\vec{x}^T\vec{w}}/{|\vec{w}|}=\alpha$.
+\begin{observation}[manipulation hyperplane] In \Cref{alg:strategic-Perceptron}, $\vec{x}_t$ is a manipulated example only if ${\vec{x}^T\vec{w}}/{|\vec{w}|}=\alpha$.
 The reason is as follows.
 In order to maximize utility, individuals move data points in direction of $\vec{w}$ and move the point the minimum amount to be classified as positive.
-Therefore, if with true features they are classified as negative, they only need to move to the line with dot product equal to $\alpha$ and moving to any other location contradicts with utility maximizing. \end{observation}
+Therefore, if with true features they are classified as negative, they only need to move to the line with dot product equal to $\alpha$ and moving to any other location contradicts with utility maximizing. {In other words:} {